tpeterka/approx_absorption_spectra/README.md

 make -j

-export PYTHONPATH=/path/to/mfa/build/python:/path/to/mfa/build/include/diy/lib:$PYTHONPATH # replace /path/to/mfa with your actual path
+# in the line below, change /path/to/mfa to your actual path
+export PYTHONPATH=/path/to/mfa/build/python:/path/to/mfa/build/include/diy/lib:$PYTHONPATH

 ```
 # Encode an MFA model and save it to disk